CT075/microskillsys/README.md

 ![microskillsys exists because cam needed it](microskillsys.png)

+(thanks to Black Mage for the perfect summary of how this project came to be!)

 ## What is this?

 **microskillsys** is an alternative skill system implementation for FE8.
 It was